mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-26-creating_new_rails_application.markdown

 title: "Creating a new Rails application"
 tags: ruby on rails rails software
 keywords: ruby rails
-description: Starting a new Rails application and screencast.
+description: Tutorial video will guide you to start a new Rails application.
 published: true
 ---